King Henry I Family Tree & Biography 1068-1135

 Early Life

 King Henry I was born in 1068 (exact date not known).
-He was the third son of William I and Matilda of Flanders and the couple’s tenth child.
+He was the third son of William the Conqueror and Matilda of Flanders and the couple’s tenth child.
 His elder siblings were Robert Curthose, Richard, William Rufus, Adeliza, Cecilia, Matilda, Constance, Agatha and Adela.
 He was the first of William’s children to be born in England.

 Very little is known of Henry’s early life but it is believed he was educated by the church.
 He was also given military training.
 Henry was knighted by his father at the age of 18 years.